fre-denni/portfolio-2024/src/content/projects/knock.md

 #### INTERACTIONS

 Physical interaction with the device is based on four simple affordances, all executable with a single hand and designed to require as little effort as possible.
 The physical elements that can be interacted with are also communicated by the color violet on the device.
-Each of the interactions is linked to a specific set of functions, so that the user learns immediately what he can expect from each action.
+Each of the interactions is linked to a specific set of functions so that the user learns immediately what he can expect from each action.

 <div class="image">